The Wolf of Snow Hollow-2020

 What’s Up, Doc?
 (1972) is not one of them and is a refreshing success.

-Brooks’s influence can easily be seen throughout the film and this is no surprise.
-Before doing any post-film research I immediately was reminded of the popular television sitcom Get Smart which ran from 1965-1970.
+Brooks’s influence can easily be seen throughout the film, and this is no surprise.
+Before doing any post-film research, I was immediately reminded of the popular television sitcom Get Smart, which ran from 1965 to 1970.

 Buck Henry, a frequent Brooks collaborator, co-created Get Smart and wrote the screenplay for What’s Up Doc?

-Director, Peter Bogdanovich, most notably known for the 1971 masterpiece, The Last Picture Show, changes course and instead goes for comedy with lots of screwball situations and physical comedy activities that are completely different from his previous works.
+Director Peter Bogdanovich, most notably known for the 1971 masterpiece The Last Picture Show, changes course, opting for comedy with lots of screwball situations and physical comedy that are completely different from his previous work.

-Speaking of Brooks, Madeline Khan, a mainstay of his films, makes an appearance as a particularly neurotic character named Eunice Burns.
+Speaking of Brooks, Madeline Kahn, a mainstay of his films, appears as a particularly neurotic character named Eunice Burns.
 It is her first film role.

 What’s Up, Doc? intends to pay homage to comedy films of the 1930s and 1940s, especially popular Warner Bros.
 Bugs Bunny cartoons, hence the title, but the reference doesn’t appear until the final scene.